ray2day/ray2day/README.md

 **As far learning C# coding / .NET development concerned I RECENTLY HAVE DONE:**
-- started off with all the 101 basics, most of the Microsoft Docs and learned myself coding- and debugging with Visual Studio
+- started off with all the 101 basics, most of the Microsoft Docs and learned myself coding- and debugging
 - after that I did a lot of self study from diverse sources and mainly internet (YouTube and Udemy) as also books 'Zie Scherp' and the follow-up 'Zie Scherper'(object oriented programming C# for advanced, enthusiasts and geeks) / Tim Dams worked out completely including excercises.
 - followed by an official college course in programming;
 >> Avans+ post bachelor (HBO)</BR>